 - Line a plate with a paper towel.
 Remove the eggs from the pan using a slotted spoon, then allow them to drain while preparing the toast.
 (Throughout the process, take care with the turmeric water, as it can stain clothing.)

-- Cut the avocado in half and mash it with some salt using a fork.
+- Remove the avocado pit, scoop it out of the peel, and mash it with some salt using a fork.
 Spread it on the bread slices, then top with radishes, sesame seeds, and sea salt.

 About the Authors